sindresorhus/del/readme.md

 > Delete files and folders using [globs](https://github.com/isaacs/minimatch#usage)

-Pretty much [rimraf](https://github.com/isaacs/rimraf) with a Promise API and support for multiple files and globbing.
+Similar to [rimraf](https://github.com/isaacs/rimraf), but with a Promise API and support for multiple files and globbing.
 It also protects you against deleting the current working directory and above.

 ---

+<p align="center">🐶</p>
-<p align="center"><b>🔥 Want to strengthen your core JavaScript skills and master ES6?</b><br>I would personally recommend this awesome <a href="https://ES6.io/friend/AWESOME">ES6 course</a> by Wes Bos.</p>
+<p align="center"><b>Support this project and improve your JavaScript skills with this great <a href="https://ES6.io/friend/AWESOME">ES6 course</a> by Wes Bos.</b><br>Try his free <a href="https://javascript30.com/friend/AWESOME">JavaScript 30 course</a> for a taste of what to expect.
+You might also like his <a href="https://ReactForBeginners.com/friend/AWESOME">React</a> and <a href="https://SublimeTextBook.com/friend/AWESOME">Sublime</a> course.</p>

 ---